youtube/cobalt/docker/docsite/README.md

 the current working directory, which should be the root of the Cobalt repository, if that environment variable is not set.

-When the `docsite` service is run, the container will then host the updated cobalt.dev site locally on port `4000`.
+When the `docsite` service is run, the container will generate the site and host the updated cobalt.dev site locally on port `4000`.

-When the `docsite-build-only` service is run, the container will build and output the site content in the directory `out/deploy/www` at the root of the Cobalt directory, and copy the app.yaml deployable into `out/deploy`.
+When the `docsite-deploy` service is run, the container will build and output the site content in the directory `out/deploy/www` at the root of the Cobalt directory, and copy the app.yaml deployable into `out/deploy`.

 # How To Run
-docker-compose build --build-arg UID=$(id -u) --build-arg GID=$(id -g) SERVICE
+docker-compose build --no-cache --build-arg USER=defaultuser --build-arg UID=$(id -u) --build-arg GID=$(id -g) SERVICE

 docker-compose up SERVICE

-# Notes

-A separate docker-compose.yml was created due to the root docker-compose.yml being unable to locate the Gemfile in the Docker build context.

-The Gemfile was copied from third_party/repo-publishing-toolkit/Gemfile because we need to run `bundle install` with elevated permissions but if we let the `preview-site.sh`, which normally installs gems, run with elevated permissions the resulting files added or modified would not be accessible to the user who ran the Docker container.